-Remember that you also need to install git and Gradle before and Rally needs to be configured for building for sources.
+Remember that you also need git installed.
 If that's not the case you'll get an error and have to run esrally configure first.
 An example invocation:

 esrally --pipeline=from-sources-complete --revision=latest

 You have to specify a revision.